JiscRDSS/Canonical-data-model/Data-Model/Diagrams/readme.md

-#RDSS Data Model
+#RDSS Concept Model

-The data model file in this folder can be viewed using [StarUML](http://staruml.io/).
+The file in this folder can be viewed using [StarUML](http://staruml.io/).

 Links and additional information are being added to this document over time.